alexanderbird/generator-cms-less/README.md

     });

 You can access custom event details through `e.originalEvent.detail`.
 The properties of this object are defined in the EventManager.PageEventDetail, which is found in [event_manager.ts](src/event_manager.ts)

-### Read More about the Ajax Website Approach
-* [Someone's helpful blog post](https://blog.andyet.com/2015/05/18/lazymorphic-apps-bringing-back-static-web/) describing an AJAX approach to simple websites, with lots of discussion about pros, cons, and alternatives

 ## Contributing